Pagure/pagure/doc/usage/theming.rst

     cp /path/to/original/pagure/templates/master.html /var/www/mypaguretheme/templates

-* Edit it and replace the url pointing to the pagure logo (around line 27)
+* Edit it and replace the URL pointing to the pagure logo (around line 27)

 ::